All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 • Ipamorelin vs. microneedling/lasers: These procedures create controlled micro-injuries that stimulate local collagen production.
 Ipamorelin provides systemic collagen support.
 Combining both approaches is common in integrative dermatology protocols.

 • Ipamorelin vs. exogenous HGH: Both increase GH, but ipamorelin does so more safely through physiologic pulsatility.
-The skin benefits should be comparable, though direct comparison studies do not exist.
+The skin benefits should be comparable, though direct comparison studies don't exist.

 Safety and Side Effects

 Ipamorelin is considered one of the most well-tolerated growth hormone secretagogues.
 Common side effects are generally mild and may include headache, transient flushing, mild water retention, and injection site reactions.
-Skin-specific side effects are not typically reported.
+Skin-specific side effects aren't typically reported.

 The avoidance of cortisol elevation is particularly relevant for skin health, as cortisol is catabolic to skin tissue.
 This makes ipamorelin a suitable choice for individuals whose primary interest is skin-related.

-For comprehensive safety information, read our Ipamorelin side effects guide.
+For thorough safety information, read our Ipamorelin side effects guide.

 When you work with us, you receive: